survey2gis/s2g-qgis-extension-docs/docs/index.markdown

 ---
 # Feel free to add content and custom Front Matter to this file.
 # To modify the layout, see https://jekyllrb.com/docs/themes/#overriding-theme-defaults
 layout: home
+title: 1.
+Getting started
 ---

 # 1. Getting Started with Survey2GIS Data Processor

 ## Installation

 The Survey2GIS Data Processor is a QGIS plugin that facilitates the processing of tachymeter data and creates standardized GeoPackage outputs.
+It then loads generated data into your QGIS project.
 Here's how to get started:

 1. Open QGIS Plugin Manager
-2. Search for "Survey2GIS Data Processor"
+2. Search for _Survey2GIS Data Processor_
 3. Click Install
-4. The plugin will automatically download required binaries from survey2gis
+4. The plugin will automatically download required binaries from _survey2gis_

 ## Requirements